ktadgh/Classical-Chess-Predictions/README.md

 ## Contents
 ├───Classical Project.ipynb - *Notebook containing the analysis and model*\
-├───Database.ipynb - *The function used to generate the csv from the pgns* \
+├───Database.ipynb - *The functions used to generate csvs from the pgns* \
-├───moves_process.py - *Functions to get game performance metrics*\
+├───NeuralNet - *Notebook containing the Neural Network* ├───moves_process.py - *Functions to get game performance metrics*\
 ├───process.py - *Generating csv with performance metrics included*\
 ├───README.md\